LewisCM14/allotment/CONTRIBUTING.md

 1. Create a copy of the the `.env.template` found in the `backend/app` folder and rename to `.env`

-    - _Update the environment variables to point at your local Postgres database as well as a GMAIL SMTP solution._
+    - _Update the environment variables to point at your local Postgres database as well as a Resend Email solution._

     > You can update the `APP_NAME`, `APP_VERSION` and `LOG_FILE` as desired.